oskrandrsn/Option-Pricing-and-3D-Volatility-Visualizer/README.md

 ## 3. American Options: Put and Call  ##

-**Parameters**

 **American Options**

-American options are standard options similar to European contracts with the only difference where the contract holder can exercise the option at anytime prior to maturity of the contract.
+American options are standard financial derivatives where

+can exercise the option at anytime prior to maturity of the contract.
 This allows for more flexibility and hedging strategies for investors, but in contrary come in higher price for the contract.

-With
+With the same assumption that the underlying asset (stock) follows the GBM dynamics given by:

+$$dS_t = (r - q) S_t dt + \sigma S_t d W_t$$